monicahq/monica/docs/installation/debian.md

 #### 8. Configure cron job

-as recommended by the generic installation instructions we create a cronjob which runs `artisan schedule:run` every minute.
+As recommended by the generic installation instructions we create a cronjob which runs `artisan schedule:run` every minute.

 For this execute this command:
 ```
 sudo crontab -e
 ```

 And then add this line to the bottom of the window that opens.

 ```
 * * * * * sudo -u www-data php /var/www/html/artisan schedule:run
 ```